satyadeep0987/satyadeep0987/README.md

-- 👋 Hi, I’m @satyadeep0987
+- 👋 Hi, I’m Satyadeep Singh
-- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning .Net Core and Angular
+- 🌱 I’m currently woking on Data an a Engineer 😄😂
 - 💞️ I’m looking to help and collaborate with the person looking for the solution.
 - 📫 Reach out me on LinkedIn- www.linkedin.com/in/satyadeep0987